rathrio/blog_engine/bliss_manifesto/duck_hunt.md

 ```

 In Bliss, we try to avoid this.
 We only extract duck types to a module if
 the implementation can be shared.
-It's not very Ruby-like anyway.
 As an alternative, we
 propose to write __[shared examples](https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-examples)
 that describe the public interface__ and then include these examples to all
 object specs that behave like the described duck type: